xwang2713/openstack-ansible/README.md

-# Manage HPCC Jenkins Builds with Openstack and Ansible
+# Manage Jenkins Builds with Openstack/Ansible
 Launch HPCC build systems and provision with Ansible on OpenStack

 ## Introduction